edwardloo/edwardloo.github.io/_pages/about.md

 ---

 ---
 Hello there, nice to meet you, I am Edward.
-I am an engineering graduate majoring in mechanical engineering from the University of Malaya.
-Throughout my studies, I had gained interest in structural dynamics, acoustics and vibration.
-Despite my formal education, I had also self learned the fundamentals of data science and machine learning through online resources.
+Professionally, I am an acoustic consultant due to my interest in structural dynamics, acoustics and vibration.
+Despite my formal education, I had also self-learned the fundamentals of data science and machine learning through online resources.

 ---
 ## Webpage Directories